Online Privacy Tips

 Check out TAILS, a small, efficient, privacy-focused operating system with encrypted storage

 In the past, there was no way to block pop-ups, but eventually browsers gave us that choice, because pop-ups were harming the experience online.
 Similarly, browsers are starting to increase protection and block annoying or disrespectful technologies today, prioritizing good experiences and user privacy.
+Firefox, Safari, and Brave are leading the fight for online privacy.
+Google Chrome fights against user privacy, because its business model depends on surveillance

 To learn more about privacy, web surveillance, malware risks, and other fun stuff, here are some links I've enjoyed over the years: